Shen Hongying: Battles over Guangxi

 Shen Hongying was soon contacted by Wu Peifu.
 In March 1923, the Beijing government appointed Shen Hongying to supervise the aftermath of Guangdong's military affairs.
-In April, Shen Hongying accepted the appointment and attacked Sun Wen in Guangzhou.
-However, Sun Wen, Liu Zhenhuan, and Yang Ximin's army counterattacked but were defeated and returned to Guangxi.
+In April, Shen Hongying accepted the appointment and attacked Sun Yat-sen in Guangzhou.
+However, Sun Yat-sen, Liu Zhenhuan, and Yang Ximin's army counterattacked but were defeated and returned to Guangxi.
 Shortly afterward, a three-way conflict over Guangxi Province began between Shen Hongying Army, Lu Rongting Army, and Li Zongren's New Guangxi (New Guangxi) Army.

 Shen Hongying formed a de facto coalition with the New Guangxi clique to counter the strongest Lu Rongting of the three powers.
 In April 1924 (the thirteenth year of the Republic of China), Lu Rongting marched into Guilin, surrounded and attacked Shen Hongying.
 In June, the New Guangxi Clique took the opportunity to attack Lu Rongting's Nanning.
 In August, Lu Rongting withdrew to Quanzhou, and Shen Hongying occupied Guilin.
 In September, Shen Hongying succeeded in capturing Quanzhou.
 Lu Rongting was expelled from Guangxi and was forced to back down in October.

 In the following year, in 1925, in skirmishes with the New Guangxi clique, Shen Hongying was gradually forced into a disadvantage.
 He finally lost Guilin in April of the same year and was soon expelled from Guangxi.
 Shen escaped to Hong Kong with his family and retired from the military.
 In his retirement, Shen built a large estate with a mansion and farmlands in Fung Kat Heung, Yuen Long.

 In the 23rd year of the Republic of China (1935), he died in Hong Kong on January 28, 1935 at the age of 63.
 His private cemetery is in Pat Heung off Kam Po Road, adjacent to the Taoism Jiu Xiao Guan (Hong Kong).
 It covers an area of about 2,000 square meters.
 There are about ten tombs of various sizes of his wives and descendants.
 Inscribed in stone, on the "Master Tomb" is "The Tomb of General Xiewei Crowned the Nanfu Monarch" by the decorated general Li Genyuan, who served as the former president of Yunnan Military College (1909), commander-in-chief of the Yunnan-Guangdong United Army, Prime Minister of Agriculture and Commerce of Republic of China (1923-1924), and strategic advisor to Chiang Kai-Shek (1945).